JaxDaxCamacho/ScarletWorldBuilding/Base Ideia.md

 In Combat there's vague positioning for the monster and hero.
 As in left ,right and middle.
 And Melee Range and Distant Range.
 Distant Range abilities can only be used in Distant Range, Melee only in melee and hybrid in both.

-The Hero can hire hirelings that will have a small set of cards.
+The Hero can hire [[NPC]] as hirelings that will have a small set of cards.

 Minion Fights and Monster Fights.